jyrgenn/jpylib/README.md

-When the program using this gets called with an invalid option or the wrong number of arguments (in this case: none), or when it sees the `-?` or `--usage` option, a corresponding error and a brief usage message is printed and the program exits with an exit status of 1.
+When the program using this gets called with an invalid option or the wrong number of arguments (in this case: none), or when it sees the `-?` or `--usage` option, a corresponding error and a brief usage message are printed and the program exits with an exit status of 1.
 When the program is called with `-h` or `--help`, a more detailed help message is printed, consisting of the usage, the `_help_header` value (if present), an explanation of the options